frconil/jekyll/_posts/2013-11-06-puppet-debconf-and-preseed.md

 ---

-For better (and mostly for worse), ops people like to reinvent the whell.
+For better (and mostly for worse), ops people like to reinvent the wheel.
 Sometimes it's because we don't have the resources available to us (see: reinventing disk_check with df because you are not allowed to install nagios), sometimes it's just a quick and dirty hack that ends up becoming part of the furniture.

 The important bit is to actually clean up once in a while.